ballerina-platform/ballerina-lang/docs/tutorials/main-program.md

 1. Save your file by clicking **File** and **Save As**.
 Provide an appropriate name for you **.bal** file.
 1. Click the **Run** button and click **Application** to run this file.
 You can see the output in the console of the Ballerina Composer.

 The output contains a JSON payload.
-This tutorial aims to access the JSOn payload and extract the contents under **list**.
+This tutorial aims to access the JSON payload and extract the contents under **list**.
 This enables you to obtain the temperature forecast in Kelvin for the next five days.
+For more information, see [Call the API](#call-the-api)

 ### Work with JSON